Martinstomnas/trello-time-tracker/README.md

 ### Multi-Board Support

-- Each board has isolated data – all queries are scoped by `board_id`
+- Each board has isolated data – all rows include a `board_id`, and board-level reports are scoped by `board_id`

 ## Tech Stack